Friday, 29 December 2023

 The small armed garrison of the British was vastly outnumbered and could not afford a direct attack on their forces, instead looking to hold the nearby British embassy in case of any attacks.
 Luckily most civilians had gotten away unscathed, such was not the case at Cawnpore.

-"Major" Bernard Haycroft and his 7th Royal Fusiliers organized a defense with Anderson Wards 34th "Cumberland" Regiment of Foot.
+"Major" Bernard Haycroft and his 7th Royal Fusiliers organized a defense with elements of Anderson Wards 34th "Cumberland" Regiment of Foot.
 The force under their command was not even a fraction of regimental strength scattered all around nearby towns.
-With their brave men they looked at stopping the momentum of the Mutineers marching towards the embassy...
+With their brave men they looked at stopping the momentum of the Sepoys marching towards the embassy.

 The Army Lists